 What is a routing number?

 A routing number of a bank is the identity of that particular bank account’s location, or in other words, it gives an idea regarding the branch of the bank where the account exists.
 A bank routing number gives a clear idea regarding the to and fro movement of money.
-It helps in the progression of each bank-based, account-based transactions.
+It helps in the progression of each bank-based, account-based transaction.
 A routing number resolves the confusion between particular accounts and banks and makes all the transactions clear.
-Both bank account numbers and routing numbers play a significant role in helping banks and other financial institutions in direct deposits, checks, all sorts of auto payments, and the wire transfer.
+Both bank account numbers and routing numbers play a significant role in helping banks and other financial institutions in direct deposits, checks, all sorts of auto payments, and wire transfers.

 Account number and Routing number

-History of Bank routing number
+History of Bank Routing Number

 Back In 1910, the routing number develops by the American Bankers Association ( ABA).
 The concept originated to nullify the confusion that arose during the time of the transaction.
 As there are several banks in the United States, and these banks have numerous branches all across, They started giving a unique number for one financial institution.
 There are also chances that a single bank may have different routing numbers according to the location.